NatGr/dc-tts-pytorch/README.md

 ## Fine tuning from a TF model
 This works in the exact same way as fine-tune from pytorch, except that the argument "--base_model" should point to a folder containing the tf checkpoint files instead of a pytorch checkpoint file.
+I also made some helper scripts to [collect data with your voice](https://github.com/NatGr/easy_voice_registration) or to [label audio files](https://github.com/NatGr/annotate_audio).

 ## Differences with paper
-Since we are loading the weights from the [tensorflow implementation](https://github.com/Kyubyong/dc_tts) and inspired ourselves from it, we reproduced their architectural specificities:
+Since the code can load the weights from the [tensorflow implementation](https://github.com/Kyubyong/dc_tts) and I inspired myself from it, I reproduced their architectural specificities:
  - layer normalization (only operating over the channels axis)
  - dropout layers
  - in SSRN, the transposed convolution layers have a kernel size of 3 and not 2
  - we clip gradient whose value is > 1 or < -1
  - one can optionnally use Noam LR scheduler as in tf implementation

 Unlike the tensorflow implementation but similar to what was reported in [the paper introducing the multilingual datasets (at the end of section 4.4)](http://arxiv.org/abs/1903.11269).
 We have weird mumbling once the model said what it has to do, to neutralize that, we remove the outputs to Text2Mel where the attention is "looking" over padding chars.